Connecting with the Gods

 Death and Transcendence

-Shamans became the specialists in transcendence and the stability of the community rested on their ability to engage the whole group by connecting it to the spirit world.
-How would they do this?
+In the Neolithic period, shamans became the specialists in transcendence.
+The stability of the community rested on their ability to engage the whole group by connecting it to the spirit world.
+How did they do this?

-Neolithic shamans no longer had to rely on the natural topography of each cave, but designed and built structures that repeated the cave experience.
+Unlike their prehistoric ancestors, Neolithic shamans no longer had to rely on the natural topography of each cave to fashion their sacred art.
+Instead, they designed and built structures that repeated the cave experience.

 Pyramid-shaped structures are yet another example of how human beings expressed their psychological understanding of our place in the universe as three-tiered.